 Hard questions we’re not asking Pope Francis

-- Precisely because there’s so much to like, Francis sometimes gets a free pass on the sort of legitimate questions any other leader would attract
+- Francis sometimes gets a free pass on legitimate questions any other leader would attract

-- We should be asking hard questions about women's role in the church, sex abuse, his diplomatic efforts, and his commitment to collaboration
+- We should be asking hard questions about his positions on women, sexual abuse, diplomacy, and collaboration

 - Pulling punches is of no help to Francis, who has said, "These are things I need to hear."

 Pope Francis is an undeniably attractive figure whose concern for people at society’s margins can be awesome to behold.
 As a result, it’s almost impossible sometimes not to go soft on the man.